 In Hawaiʻi, Punahou School engenders a rather different meaning.
 For kids, Punahou School may mean the Punahou Carnival, which happens to be one of the best carnivals in the state.
-In terms of the school, Punahou is one of the more prestigious and expensive private schools on the island and as a result kids from Punahou are often thought of as spoiled brats, especially by those from a public school background.
+In terms of the school, Punahou is one of the more prestigious and expensive private schools on the island and as a result kids from Punahou may be thought of as spoiled brats, especially by those from a public school background.
 Going back a generation or more, Punahou is commonly cast as a haole school due to its history of being founded as a missionary school and its primarily Caucasian enrollment during its earlier years.
 Either way, mention the word “Punahou” and outside of a job interview, you’re likely to get dirty looks or smart-ass remarks about privilege, wealth, or snobbery*.
 [For the record, I attended Punahou for two years at Castle Hall]

 It’s within this turbulent atmosphere that Kirby Wright’s Punahou Blues is set.
 You could almost describe this novel as The Wonder Years for a hapa haole kid going to Punahou in the 1960’s and 70’s.
 A majority of the book takes place on the historic campus during this time frame, with only the earliest childhood memories harking back to his Hawaiian grandmother on Molokaʻi.
 Each chapter reads like a short story, recounting a pivotal event in the life of the protagonist, Jeff, who is portrayed as a typically rowdy, angst-ridden, and love-starved youth.
 Like Kevin Arnold, he’s not necessarily the most gifted or popular kid in school but he has a kolohe streak in him that gets him into trouble with authority, bullies, and girls.